-When a lawyer delivers a third-party closing opinion, she is placing herself in harm's way to a greater extent than in perhaps any other aspect of business law practice.1 With some risk of oversimplification, opinion letters are prepared by an attorney for one party and presented to third parties, or the parties on the "other side" of a transaction, for their reliance.2 As a result, the attorney called on to provide an opinion letter ultimately provides advice to parties on both sides of the transaction.
-Its importance to municipal lawyers is great, as a request to provide a legal opinion to a non-client has become routine in financing transactions, grant related projects, and construction projects.
+The focus of this paper will be on "closing opinions", sometimes known as "third party opinions".
+With some risk of oversimplification, opinion letters are prepared by an attorney for one party and presented to third parties, or the parties on the "other side" of a transaction, for their reliance.
+See Thomas L. Ambro and Arthur Norman Field, The Legal Opinion Risk Seminar Papers, 62 BUS.
+LAW.
+397, 397 (2007).
+As a result, the attorney called on to provide an opinion letter ultimately provides advice to parties on both sides of the transaction.
+There are few reported decisions that offer guidance on this topic, and the majority of the literature and guidance has been developed by the American Bar Association and state bar associations.
+Its importance to municipal lawyers is great, as a request to provide a legal opinion to a non-client has become routine, and a regular part of the practice of municipal law.

-Third-party legal opinions date back to the 1800's.3 In those days, the railroad bond underwriters hired lawyers to provide legal opinions regarding the bonds, with such opinions actually printed on the bonds themselves for purchasers to rely on.4 Today, these opinions can have the effect of guaranteeing the accurateness and completeness of a transaction, seemingly replacing the due diligence of the opinion recipient.5 This is especially scary for a municipal lawyer who shows up at a Council meeting to a stack of contracts, each tabbed for his signature at the bottom of a pre-drafted opinion letter (or statement).
+Third party legal opinions date back to the 1800's.
+Donald W. Glazer and Jonathon C. Lipson, Courting the Suicide King: Closing Opinions and Lawyer Liability, 17 BUS.
+LAW TODAY, Number 4 (March/April 2008).
+In those days, the railroad bond underwriters hired lawyers to provide legal opinions regarding the bonds, with such opinions actually printed on the bonds themselves.
+Id.
+Today, these opinions can have the effect of guaranteeing the accurateness and completeness of a transaction, seemingly replacing the due diligence of the opinion recipient.
+See Koley Jensen, P.C., Third-Party Legal Opinions: an Introduction to "Customary Practice", 35 CRLR 153, 154.
+This is especially scary for a municipal lawyer who shows up to a Council meeting to a stack of contracts, each tabbed for his signature at the bottom of a pre-drafted opinion letter.